romshark/webwire-go/README.md

 ```

 ### Sessions
 Individual connections can get sessions assigned to identify them.
 The state of the session is automagically synchronized between the client and the server.
-WebWire doesn't enforce any kind of authentication technique though, it just provides you a way to authenticate a connection.
-WebWire also doesn't enforce any kind of session storage, it's up to the user to implement any kind of volatile or persistent session storage, be it a database or a simple map.
+WebWire doesn't enforce any kind of authentication technique though, it just provides a way to authenticate a connection.
+WebWire also doesn't enforce any kind of session storage, the user could implement a custom session manager implementing the WebWire `SessionManager` interface to use any kind of volatile or persistent session storage, be it a database or a simple in-memory map.

 ```go
 func onRequest(